willzyx/JavaClassicStuff/README.md

 # JavaClassicStuff

-Try to sharp on java's skills on classic data structures and algorithms.
+I'm just trying to sharp on java's skills on classic data structures and algorithms.

-It's ready:
+## IMHO it's ready:

-*One linked list
+* One linked list